Rank Metric Decoder Architectures for Random Linear Network Coding with Error Control: Introduction

-One of our main contributions include several algorithmic reformulations that reduce the computational complexities of decoders for both Gabidulin and KK codes.
-Our complexity-saving algorithmic reformulations are: \begin{itemize} \item We first adopt normal basis representations for all finite field elements, and then significantly reduce the complexity of bit-parallel normal basis multipliers by using our common subexpression elimination (CSE) algorithm; \item The decoding algorithms of both Gabidulin and KK codes involve solving key equations.
-Based on approaches in \cite{Burton71,Sarwate01}, we reformulate the Berlekamp--Massey algorithm (BMA), and propose an inversionless BMA.
-Our inversionless BMA does not require any finite field inversions, and leads to reduced complexities as well as efficient architectures; \item The decoding algorithm of KK codes requires that the input be arranged in a row reduced echelon (RRE) form.
+Our main contributions include several algorithmic reformulations that reduce the computational complexities of decoders for both Gabidulin and KK codes.
+Our complexity-saving algorithmic reformulations are: \begin{itemize} \item We first adopt normal basis representations for all finite field elements, and then significantly reduce the complexity of bit-parallel normal basis multipliers by using our common subexpression elimination (CSE) algorithm \cite{Chen09}; \item The decoding algorithms of both Gabidulin and KK codes involve solving key equations.
+We adapt the inversionless Berlekamp--Massey algorithm (BMA) in \cite{Burton71,Sarwate01} to solving key equations for rank metric codes.
+Our inversionless BMA leads to reduced complexities as well as efficient architectures; \item The decoding algorithm of KK codes requires that the input be arranged in a row reduced echelon (RRE) form \cite{Lancaster85}.
 We define a more generalized form called $n$-RRE form, and show that it is sufficient if the input is in the $n$-RRE form.
 This change not only reduces the complexity of reformulating the input, but also enables parallel processing of decoding KK codes based on Cartesian products. \end{itemize}

-The other main contribution of this paper is efficient decoder architectures for both Gabidulin and KK codes.
+Another main contribution of this paper is efficient decoder architectures for both Gabidulin and KK codes.
 Aiming to reduce the area and to improve the regularity of our decoder architectures, we have also reformulated other steps in the decoding algorithm.
-To evaluate the performance of our decoder architectures for Gabidulin and KK codes, we implement our decoder architecture for two rate-$1/2$ Gabidulin codes, an $(8, 4)$ code and a $(16, 8)$ code, and their corresponding KK codes.
+To evaluate the performance of our decoder architectures for Gabidulin and KK codes, we implement our decoder architecture for two rate-$1/2$ Gabidulin codes and their corresponding KK codes.
 Our KK decoders can be used in network coding with various packet lengths by Cartesian product~\cite{Silva08}.
 The synthesis results of our decoders show that our decoder architectures for Gabidulin and KK codes over small fields with limited error-correcting capabilities not only are affordable, but also achieve high throughput.
 Our decoder architectures and implementation results are novel to the best of our knowledge.